I have recently being tagged by some fellow bloggers to write about the things I have noticed in Lockdown. You can find there Blogs below.

 Shopping local and helping small businesses.

 It is amazing to see that communities are taking advantage of shopping local for supplies and essentials.
-Helping the small businesses by using their service or buying products.
-Back to the days of old of milk men for fresh milk deliveries.
+One of the things I have noticed in lockdown is how local residents are helping the small businesses.
+This is by using their service or buying products rather than using the larger chain stores or supermarkets.
+It’s like we have gone back to the days of old, themilk men for fresh milk deliveries.
 Green grocers for the fresh produce of fruit, vegetables and salad items.
 Butchers for meat produce.

 It is a welcome change I’m sure and I hope it remains like this after the Lockdown period is over and we return to some form of normality.
 Since before Covid19 and the Lockdown we have always used our local butcher and green grocer whenever we can.
 But with the way it is easier to find a Unicorn than it is to get a home delivery from Supermarkets such as Asda, Sainsbury’s or Tesco I am not surprised people are returning to local small businesses.

 While this may not include everybody but a number of people.
 There are still some rude, arrognant and ignorant people around but for a minority of people what is happening at the moment seems to have reminded them of manners.
-What I mean is say with Social Distancing within your local shop.
+One of the things I have noticed in lockdown is the manners of some people with Social Distancing within your local shop.
 I was grabbing some milk from the fridge when a gentleman went to do the same but noticed I was there.
 He appologised, moved himself to a 2m distance as advised and as i walked away to continue grabbing my essentials he said “thank you and have a nice day”.

 This is something these days I haven’t experienced for a long time, usually people huffing and groaning for having to wait.
 It seems to be helping people to remember to be respectful and use their manners.